quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part32_Newtons_law_of.md

 ---

 #### Atomic Number Indication
-Background context: An element's atomic number (\(Z\)) indicates the number of protons in its nucleus.
+Background context: An element's atomic number ($Z$) indicates the number of protons in its nucleus.
 This number uniquely determines an element and is crucial for distinguishing one element from another.

 :p What does the atomic number indicate?
 ??x